balazsgerlei/AndroidSecurityEvolution/README.md

 [Security Enhancements in Android 9](https://source.android.com/docs/security/enhancements/enhancements9) [Android 9 release notes - Security Features](https://source.android.com/docs/setup/about/p-release-notes#security_features)

-* Cleartext network traffic (HTTP) disabled by default, apps need to explicitly set `cleartextTrafficPermitted` to `true` in their [Network Security Config](https://developer.android.com/training/articles/security-config) it if they still want to use it (not recommended), see [https://developer.android.com/about/versions/pie/android-9.0-changes-28#tls-enabled](https://developer.android.com/about/versions/pie/android-9.0-changes-28#tls-enabled)
+* Cleartext network traffic (HTTP) disabled by default, apps need to explicitly set `cleartextTrafficPermitted` to `true` in their [Network Security Config](https://developer.android.com/training/articles/security-config) it if they still want to use it (not recommended), see [https://developer.android.com/about/versions/pie/android-9.0-changes-28#tls-enabled](https://developer.android.com/about/versions/pie/android-9.0-changes-28#tls-enabled) and [https://nphausg.medium.com/android-8-cleartext-http-traffic-not-permitted-73c1c9e3b803](https://nphausg.medium.com/android-8-cleartext-http-traffic-not-permitted-73c1c9e3b803)
 * Update to _Keymaster 4_ with support for 3DES encryption and secure key import, see [https://source.android.com/docs/security/features/keystore](https://source.android.com/docs/security/features/keystore) and [https://source.android.com/docs/security/features/keystore/implementer-ref](https://source.android.com/docs/security/features/keystore/implementer-ref)
 * Added support for embedded [Secure Element (SE)](https://source.android.com/docs/compatibility/cts/secure-element), see [https://source.android.com/docs/setup/about/p-release-notes#secure_element_se_service](https://source.android.com/docs/setup/about/p-release-notes#secure_element_se_service)
 * Reading contents of the Clipboard in the background requires special permission
 * Disk Encryption (can be either Full Disk Encryption or File Based Encryption) is mandatory for all devices (shipping with this version)
-* BiometricPrompt introduced standardizing the UI that is shown during biometric authentication and providing a better API to apps that is harder to misuse
+* `BiometricPrompt` introduced standardizing the UI that is shown during biometric authentication and providing a better API to apps that is harder to misuse

 ## Android 10 (API 29) - Quince Tart

 [Security Enhancements in Android 10](https://source.android.com/docs/security/enhancements/enhancements10) [Android 10 release notes](https://source.android.com/docs/setup/about/android-10-release)

-* File access disabled by default in WebViews
+* File access disabled by default in `WebView`
 * TLS 1.3 enabled by default
 * Certificates signed with SHA-1 no longer trusted in TLS
 * System overlay permissions are reset on reboot for apps downloaded from Google Play, and after 30 seconds for sideloaded apps.
 * Background apps cannot launch other Activites (e.g. other apps)
 * File Based Encryption (FBE) is mandatory for devices that launch with this Android version (devices updated to it can still continue using Full Disk Encryption)
-* FLAG_SECURE flag is added for biometric or device credential (PIN, pattern or password) prompts, including unlocking the device and BiometricPrompt in apps.
+* `FLAG_SECURE` flag is added for biometric or device credential (PIN, pattern or password) prompts, including unlocking the device and `BiometricPrompt` in apps.
 This means you cannot make a screenshot of these screens and they appear black in screen shares.
 * StrandHogg 2.0 exploit no longer possible

 ## Android 11 (API 30) - Red Velvet Cake